NovaSector/NovaSector/modular_nova/modules/envirosuit_kits/readme.md

 ### Description:

-'Adds' four envirosuits - black, white, khaki, prototype - all renamed versions of job-specific envirosuits.
+'Adds' four 'new' envirosuits, all renamed versions of job-specific envirosuits.
+Black, white, khaki, prototype which use the chaplain, chef, miner and curator envirosuit sprites respectively.

-Adds a few boxes, containing complete plasmaman envirosuits for cosmetic purposes (including the added three) to the inhand loadout menu.
+Adds a few species restricted boxes containing complete plasmaman envirosuits for cosmetic purposes (including the aforementioned new four) to the inhand loadout menu.

 ### TG Proc/File Changes: